parthamehta123/code_challenge/README.md

 - Set Django settings
   - export DJANGO_SETTINGS_MODULE="code_challenge.settings"
 - Apply Database Migrations
-  - python3 manage.py migrate
+  - python3 manage.py migrate please refer migrations.png for reference in Answers folder

 ***Testcases***

 - Using Nosetests to run tests for the project:
   - nosetests .
+Please refer nosetests.png in answers folder for reference

 ***Data Ingestion***

 - Ingesting crop and weather data using following commands
   - python3.9 manage.py import_weather_data
   - python3.9 manage.py import_crop_data
+  - please see the screenshot - Dataingestion for crop and weatherdata.png for reference in Answers folder

 ***Data Analysis***

 - Weather Stats are computed for pair of station_id and year possible using following command:
   - python manage.py weather_analysis
+  - please see the screenshot - weather_analysis.png for reference in Answers folder

 ***REST APIs***